-Arris Water can provide a contained treatment technology based upon the Rhizopod™ system.
 This technology was developed by Ben Kele during his Master’s degree by research study at the Centre for Plant and Water Science at the CQUniversity.
-It has been known previously as the Kele System.
+It has been known previously as the RET system & the Kele System.
 The dual drivers for the development of the technology were to create a system that is independent of the local soil type and one that treated wastewater in a contained manner.

 our specialised water technology solutions.